salesforce/sa11y/README.md

 ![node-current (scoped)](https://img.shields.io/node/v/@sa11y/browser-lib)

 -   Provides a minified version of selected `@sa11y` libraries to be injected into a browser (using webdriver) and executed from integration testing workflows.
+-   Gives WCAG SC for rulesets in addition with [axe] tags

 ### Internal packages